jbequinn/openwrt-builder/README.md

 docker run --rm -it -e CPUS=5 -v /tmp/patches:/patches -v /tmp/output:/output -v /tmp/config:/config jbequinn/openwrt-builder /bin/bash
 ```
 ### Environment variables
-- `CPUS`: number of CPUs to use during compilation, or all available if not specified
+- `CPUS`: number of CPUs to use during compilation, or all available if not specified.

 ### Volumes
 - `/patches`: any *.patch files mounted in this directory will be applied as git patches.